metals header image

 No rules are perfect!

-There are exceptions to this broad rule.
 The alkali metals at the top of group 1 all float on water and so these metals have low densities.
 The melting and boiling points of group 1 metals are generally much lower that you might expect from a typical metal.
-The metals in group 1 are not typically what most people think of as metals.
+The metals in group 1 are not typical of what most people think of as metals.
 The transition metals (shown in red in the periodic table above) on the other hand are hard, strong, shiny metals that are excellent conductors of electricity and heat.
 These metals are what most think of as a typical metal.

 Key Points